mighty-gerbils/gerbil/doc/reference/actor.md

 (default-reply-timeout)
 ```

-The default reply timeout; initial value is 5s.
+The default reply timeout in seconds; initial value is 5s.

 ### set-default-reply-timeout!
 ```scheme